 This is usually one of the first items that get installed on the firewall after the engine mount, it will also need the lowest position.
 Make sure that should you plan to fly with fuel containing ethanol its rubber parts are suitable for that and that the fuel connections are large enough for the expected fuel flow.

 Voltage Regulator & Battery

-Some engines (Rotax 912/4) have their voltage regulator separately from the alternator, this item must be installed close to the battery with short thick wiring to keep voltage losses at a minimum.
+Some engine manufacturers (Rotax 912/4/5) ship their voltage regulator separately from the alternator, as such this item must be installed close to the battery with short thick wiring to keep voltage losses at a minimum.

-Next item of interest is the cabin heat box (in case of air cooled engines) or the hoses for the cabin heat radiator (water cooled engines) need to be installed.
+Next item of interest is the cabin heat box (in case of air cooled engines) or the hoses for the cabin heat radiator (water cooled engines).
+You will need heat resistant tubing toward the firewall.
 On the cabin side of the firewall there will be a deflector to control the airflow to the floor or to the windshield for defrosting.

-This is installed at the highest point on the firewall, above the level of the brake cylinders in the cabin.
-It also has a small hole drilled to let air in the reservoir.
+This is installed at the highest point on the firewall, above the level of the brake cylinders in the cabin so that any air will find a way out.
+It also has a small hole drilled to let air in or out of the reservoir.

 These will scratch you arms when working on the firewall as they sit on the edges.
 Use enough of these so that the top and bottom cowlings are secured properly but not so many as to prevent easy daily preflight inspections by the pilot.